How to Master Social Media Video

 Gather your camera, tripod (if you need it) and microphone (if you're really fancy)

-If you’re using Facebook Live, make sure to try it ahead of time.
-Here’s a bit of information on how.
-If you’re recording video, good news!
+If you're using Facebook Live, make sure to try it ahead of time.
+Here's a bit of information on how to broadcast on Facebook Live.
+If you're recording a video, good news!
 You can simply edit out any flubs.

 Whether you are going live or not, it's also important to know what you'll be talking about.
 Write out an outline of notes and use those to steer you along.
 Memorizing a script might not feel genuine, but it's imperative you know what direction you're headed in.